Siger of Brabant: Death

 The manner of Siger's death, which occurred at Orvieto, is not known.
 A Brabantine chronicle says that he was stabbed by a seemingly-insane secretary (a clerico suo quasi dementi).
-The secretary is said to have used a pen as the murder weapon and his critics claimed since he had done so much damage with his pen, he deserved what was coming.
-Dante, in the Paradiso (x.134–6), says that he found "death slow in coming," and some have concluded that this indicates death by suicide.
-A 13th-century sonnet by one Durante (xcii.9–14) says that he was executed at Orvieto: "a ghiado il fe' morire a gran dolore, Nella corte di Roma ad Orbivieto."
-The date of this may have been 1283–1284 when Pope Martin IV was in residence at Orvieto.
-His fellow radicals were lying low in the face of the Condemnations of 1277 and there was no investigation into his murder.
+The secretary is said to have used a pen as the murder weapon and Siger's critics claimed that, since he had done so much damage with his pen, he had deserved that kind of death.
+Dante, in the Paradiso (x.134–6), says that Siger found "death slow in coming", and some have concluded that this indicates death by suicide.
+A 13th-century sonnet by one Durante (xcii.9–14) says that Siger was executed at Orvieto: a ghiado il fe' morire a gran dolore, Nella corte di Roma ad Orbivieto.
+The date of this may have been 1283–1284, when Pope Martin IV was in residence at Orvieto.
+Siger's fellow radicals were lying low in the face of the Condemnations of 1277 and there was no investigation into his murder.

-In politics he held that good laws were better than good rulers, and criticised papal infallibility in temporal affairs.
+In politics Siger held that good laws were better than good rulers, and criticised papal infallibility in temporal affairs.
 The importance of Siger in philosophy lies in his acceptance of Averroism in its entirety, which drew upon him the opposition of Albertus Magnus and Aquinas.

 In December 1270, Averroism was condemned by ecclesiastical authority, and during his whole life Siger was exposed to persecution both from the Church and from purely philosophic opponents.